Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Donors and charities expressed remarkably similar needs: both value transparency and impact visibility, but are cautious about overwhelming the other side with excessive communication.

 DAF donors are a high-priority stewardship opportunity for charities due to their perceived wealth.
-While most never follow up for more than a generic update on their donation, they do run into the occasional prying DAF donor who feels entitled to more access to data about their funds, which can be disruptive to their tight operations.
+While most never follow up for more than a generic update on their donation, they do run into the occasional prying DAF donor, which can be disruptive to their tight operations.

 Recommendation: